On Complex Lie Algebroids with Constant Real Rank

-In this Appendix, we recall some properties of real anchored vector bundles and real Lie algebroids. \begin{definition} A {\em real anchored vector bundle (RAVB)} is a pair $(A, \rho)$, where $A$ is a vector bundle over a manifold $M$ and $\rho:A\to TM$ is $\R$-bundle morphism called the {\em anchor map}.
-We say that the RAVB is {\em involutive} whenever $\rho(\Gamma(A))$ is a Lie subalgebra of $\Gamma(TM)$. \end{definition} Given two RAVB $(A,\rho_A)$ and $(B,\rho_B)$ over $M$ and $N$, respectively.
-A {\em morphism of RAVB} is given by a bundle map $\Phi: A\to B$ and a map $\varphi:M\to N$ such that the following diagram commute:
+In this appendix, we recall some properties of real anchored vector bundles and real Lie algebroids. \begin{Definition} A {\em real anchored vector bundle $($RAVB$)$} is a pair $(A, \rho)$, where $A$ is a vector bundle over a manifold $M$ and $\rho\colon A\to TM$ is a $\R$-bundle morphism called the {\em anchor map}.
+We~say that a RAVB is {\em involutive} whenever $\rho(\Gamma(A))$ is a Lie subalgebra of $\Gamma(TM)$. \end{Definition} Given two RAVBs $(A,\rho_A)$ and $(B,\rho_B)$ over $M$ and $N$, respectively.
+A {\em morphism of RAVBs} is given by a bundle map $\Phi\colon A\to B$ and a map $\varphi\colon M\to N$ such that the following diagram commute:

-We recall that the Lie algebra $\mathfrak{aut}(E)$ of infinitesimal automorphism of a real vector bundle $E$ are vector fields $\widetilde{X}\in \X(E)$ whose flow is given by automorphism of $E$.
-Equivalently, they are given by derivations, that is, pairs $(L,X)$, where $L:\Gamma(E)\to \Gamma(E)$ is a $\R$-linear operator and $X\in \X(M)$ satisfying $L(f\sigma)=fL(\sigma)+X(f)\sigma$.
-The relationship is given by the following: given $\widetilde{X}\in \aut(E)$, consider the pair $(L,X)$ defined by
+We recall that the Lie algebra $\mathfrak{aut}(E)$ of infinitesimal automorphism of a real vector bundle~$E$ are vector fields \smash{$\widetilde{X}\in \X(E)$} whose flow is given by automorphism of $E$.
+Equivalently, they are given by derivations, that is, pairs $(L,X)$, where $L\colon \Gamma(E)\to \Gamma(E)$ is a $\R$-linear operator and~${X\in \X(M)}$ satisfying $L(f\sigma)=fL(\sigma)+X(f)\sigma$.
+The relationship is given by the following: given~${\widetilde{X}\in \aut(E)}$, consider the pair $(L,X)$ defined by

 where $\sigma\in \Gamma(E)$, $\eta\in \Omega^{1}(M)$ and $\sigma^{\uparrow}$ is the vertical lift of $\sigma$:

 Note that this map is injective, since $\sigma^{\uparrow}=0$, implies that $\sigma=0$ just by evaluating in the zero section of $E$.